aazil-m/Manufacturing-Sim/README.md

 Each machine has a configurable **takt time** (processing duration) and **buffer size** (number of items it can hold).
 The simulation runs continuously, showing item movement and live performance metrics such as throughput and utilization.

+Now supports **multiple parallel production flows** (multi-lane simulation) — each lane runs independently with its own machines, takt times, and queues.
 ---

 ## 🧩 Project Structure